Custom Scheduled Events

 Tips

-- Keep jobs focused — one job per task.
+- Keep events focused - one event per task.
 Don't combine unrelated operations.

 - Use